Scudda Hoo! Scudda Hay!: Plot

 One day, Snug's deliberate insolence prompts Roarer to fire him, and Snug goes to work at the lumber camp.
 Snug intends to use his first week's pay for another installment on the mules and is devastated when Tony, who was holding the money, returns home drunk and broke.
 Snug begs Roarer to accept a double payment in a few days, but Roarer refuses and asks Sheriff Tod Bursom to enforce his right to reclaim the mules.
-Seeing this, Roarer's wife Lucy finally stands up to her overbearing husband and loans the money.
+Seeing this, Roarer's wife Lucy finally stands up to her overbearing husband and lends the money.

 Meanwhile, Snug learns that his father has died, leaving him the Dominy farm, and Tony promises to consult Judge Stillwell about evicting Stretch and Judith.
 Soon after, Stretch places a wire snare in Crowder and Moonbeam's stall in an attempt to cripple them.
 Snug and Rad, who are out on a date, return to Tony's house and there catch Stretch as Crowder is crushing him against the barn wall.
 Snug rescues Stretch from Crowder then throws him off Tony's property.
 Later, Judge Stillwell and Sheriff Bursom evict Stretch and his mother from the Dominy farm.
 As Snug, Rad and Tony are riding back to Tony's, they pass Roarer, whose tractor is stuck in the mud.
 Snug bets Roarer that if Moonbeam and Crowder can pull the tractor free, Roarer will forget Snug's debt, but if they fail, Roarer will reassume possession of them.
 Snug also asks for Roarer's blessing of his marriage to Rad if he succeeds, and Roarer reluctantly agrees.
 Snug expertly drives the animals and soon the tractor is free.
 Finally, as a happy Rad joins Snug, Roarer concedes that at least the mules will still be in the family.